Global Agroecology Certificate

 - ALS 5155 Global Agroecosystems – 3 Credits Fall – Fundamentals of Agroecology and Sustainability

-- AGR 6905 International Agroecology Experience – 4 Credits Fall/Sring/Summer – Each student must spend from three to six months abroad at one of our Partner Institutions, during which time students are expected to participate in ongoing research at the host institution with resident faculty mentors.
+- AGR 6905 International Research Immersion – 4 Credits Fall/Sring/Summer – Each student must spend from three to six months abroad at one of our Partner Institutions, during which time students are expected to participate in ongoing research at the host institution with resident faculty mentors.
 During this time, the student can enroll in distance education classes offered by the program as well as attend local classes offered by the international institution (at his own costs).
 Following this experience, the student presents a seminar to his/her advisor describing his involvement in the research at the partner institution.

 Electives (3-4 Credits) – Choose one from the following: